mattcarlotta/nvi/README.md

 ```bash
 sudo rm $(which nvi)
 ```
-If you've installed the nvi man documentation using the custom cmake `-DINSTALL_MAN_DOC_DIR` flag, then you'll need to remove it as well:
+If you've installed the nvi man documentation using the custom cmake `-DINSTALL_MAN_DIR` flag, then you'll need to remove it as well:
 ```bash
 sudo rm /path/to/man/man1/nvi.1
 ```